Top 5 2nd Quarter Trades of Ma - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Marshall Financial Group LLC bought 136,886 shares of ARCA:SRLN for a total holding of 494,682.
-The trade had a 2.29% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $43.13.
+During the quarter, Mandatum Life Insurance Co Ltd bought 25,403 shares of ARCA:KRE for a total holding of 569,944.
+The trade had a 0.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $62.21.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Marshall Financial Group LLC reduced their investment in ARCA:FPEI by 244,055 shares.
-The trade had a 1.95% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $18.5.
+Mandatum Life Insurance Co Ltd reduced their investment in NYSE:BABA by 12,968 shares.
+The trade had a 0.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.24.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.